 What does the Brussels Atomium represent?

 For many people it is still unclear what the Atomium exactly represents.
 Some claime that it depicts an iron atom, or an “iron molecule.”
 In fact, the Atomium represents the way in which iron atoms are arranged in a piece of iron.
-Iron is made up of a regular structure of iron atoms, a so-called crystal structure that takes the form of consecutive cubes.
+Iron is made up of a regular structure of iron atoms, a so-called “crystal structure”.
+This crystal structure takes the form of consecutive cubes.
 There is an iron atom at every corner and in the center of every cube.
 Metallurgists call this structure “cubically spatially centered”.
 The 9 spheres of the Atomium represent the iron atoms in one elementary cube, magnified 165 billion times.

 The construction of the Brussels Atomium